Open Letter from the PRSA MD Board of Directors:

 We not only want to be the same voice for our chapter members but also want to continue our work to be more diverse and inclusive.
 As such, we are making a commitment to improve upon this initiative with meaningful and measurable goals.
 We are going to hold up the mirror to our membership, board, and committees, to solicit change.
 And, furthermore, we are challenging our members, public relations agencies, partnering companies, sponsors, and industry leaders to look at their own ranks and commit to changing the color of their profiles.

-As we approach the second half of what we hope and pray will be a more positive and healthier 2020, we are starting the process by:
+In this second half of what we hope and pray will be a more positive and healthier 2020, we have started the process by:

-- Appointing an ambassador for diversity and inclusion in the chapter who will develop and oversee the D&I strategy and goals.
+- Identifying co-chairs for our Diversity & Inclusion Committee who will develop and oversee the D&I strategy and goals.

-- Continuing the conversation from our 2018 and 2019 annual conferences with expanded dialogue at our 2020 conference on racism in our city, and specifically in our industry, and systematic ways to overcome it.
-Save the date for Sept.
+- Continuing the conversation from our 2018 and 2019 annual conferences with expanded dialogue on racism in our city, and specifically in our industry, and systematic ways to overcome it at our, “Navigating the Next Normal” 2020 conference.
+Save the dates for Sept.
 24 and 25th!

 - Encouraging our member agencies and companies to provide internship, scholarship and employment opportunities for BIPOC (black, indigenous, people of color) to build the type of diverse talent who will be able to soar/excel in an agency or firm environment.